oleystack/event/README.md

 ## Support me
 If you use my library and you like it...<br />
-it would be nice if you put the name `BitAboutState` in the work experience section of your resume.<br />
+it would be nice if you put the name `BitAboutEvent` in the work experience section of your resume.<br />
 Thanks 🙇🏻!

 ---